|

 I got a chance to do some hiking above Lake Tahoe before a radon conference in 2002 and caught this picture on the way back to the conference.

-After attending my sister-in-law's wedding in Marin County above San Francisco we took a North drive into the Napa wine country and visited the cellar of this winery.
+we took a drive North into Napa wine country and visited the cellar of this winery.

-Sailing around the British Virgin Islands (BVI) is my
+Sailing around the British Virgin Islands (BVI) is my all time favorite way to totally relax and enjoy the adventures and sites.

-This chameleon caught my eye as I was taking
+This chameleon caught my eye as I was taking a morning hike on Norman Island

-While installing radon mitigation systems at Kadena Air Force Base in Okinawa, I was able to scuba with this 28 foot whale shark.
+I was able to scuba with this 28 foot whale shark.
 Unfortunately he was held in captivity but it was an incredible experience being so close to this gentle creature.

 All across Bali you see women and men carrying objects balanced on their heads.
 The people of Bali are so friendly, religious, creative and hard working.

-The Barong dancers of Ubud in Bali are world re-known and so special that we went to three different performances and enjoyed them immensely.
+The Barong dancers of Ubud in Bali are world re-known and so special that

 An extended family in the sacred park in Ubud where the monkeys run free.

-I was able to ride in the back of a truck through the San Diego Wildlife Park and captured this lovely Rothschild giraffe whose native home is Kenya
+I was able to ride in the back of a truck through the San Diego Wildlife Park

 The light house above San Diego has a marvelous circular stairwell to the top